 Grant Opportunities for Adults with Autism: Transition Support

-The Hunter Hinze Transition Grant was launched by Dr. J.D. and Kathy Hinze, in conjunction with the Autism Society of Texas to honor the memory of their son, Hunter, who died at the age of 18 in spring 2015.
+The Hunter Hinze Transition Grant was launched by Dr. J.D. and Kathy Hinze, in conjunction with the Autism Society of Texas to honor the memory of their son, Hunter, who passed away at the age of 18 in Spring 2015.
 Today the Hunter Hinze Fund Grant helps adults with autism live their dreams and maximize their potential as they transition to adulthood.

 It is their wish that these funds be used for:

 - services and supports that would provide autonomy, skill development; or